Raising Godly Children for Everyday Families: Grace-Filled Paths at Home

 What if my child seems resistant or uninterested?

 Stay gentle and steady, even if you do not see quick change.
 Keep routines short, warm, and relational.
 Connect faith conversations to the world your child is already living in—their friendships, worries, disappointments, and joys.
 Pray quietly for a soft heart, and keep building trust through shared fun and honest listening.
-If your child is older, this can be especially helpful when learning how to talk about faith with teens in a way that feels open rather than forced.
+If your child is older, this can be especially helpful when learning how to talk about faith with teens

 How do discipline and grace work together without harshness?